Bulging & Herniated Discs

 A bulging disc doesn’t always affect the entire perimeter of a disc, but at least a quarter if not half of the disk’s circumference is usually affected.
 Only the outer layer of tough cartilage is involved.

 As with Bulging discs, the tissues lose their water content and become dehydrated, but Herniated Discs will develop small cracks or tears, allowing the nucleus to begin to leak out.
 This herniation (or rupture) can protrude out into the spinal column and openings where nerves run.
 The pressure created on the nerves can cause pain.
+To learn more about the differences between Bulging Discs and Herniated Discs, view this information from the Mayo Clinic.

 How IDD Therapy® Can Help